-  If your own pediatric provider does not have vaccine available, you may search on the King County website https://yourcovidvaccine.kingcounty.gov/en-US/ or alternatively, check with your local pharmacy, as they may be offering the vaccine to younger children.
-In the weeks to come the state's vaccine locator will allow you to search specifically for sites administering vaccines to children under 5 years of age.
+If your own pediatric provider does not have vaccines available, you may search on the King County website, or alternatively, check with your local pharmacy, as they may be offering the vaccine to younger children.
+In the weeks to come, the state's vaccine locator will allow you to search specifically for sites administering vaccines to children under 5 years of age.

-  You should also consider signing your child up for ‘v-safe’ at https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/vsafe.html, the free app from the CDC which provides a personalized and convenient health check-in after immunization.
-That way, you can then be an important part of the monitoring of vaccine safety for all age-groups.
+You should also consider signing your child up for "v-safe" at https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/vsafe.html, a free app from the CDC that provides a personalized and convenient health check-in after immunization.
+That way, you can then be an important part of the monitoring of vaccine safety for all age groups.

 Find a doctor

 If you have questions about COVID-19 vaccination for your child, contact Pediatric services at Swedish.
 We can accommodate both in-person and virtual visits.